-The Management Discussion and Analysis Report as required under regulation 34(3) read withSchedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 is presented in the separate section forming part of this Annual Report.
+The Management Discussion and Analysis Report as required regulation 34(3) read withSchedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015is presented in the separate section forming part of this Annual Report.

-As per section 134(3) of the Companies Act 2013 read with Rule 8(3) of the Companies(Accounts) Rules 2014 the information on conservation of energy technology absorptionand foreign exchange earnings and outgo is annexed in ANNEXURE C an integralpart of this report.
+As per section 134(3) of the Companies Act 2013 read with Rule 8(3) of the Companies(Accounts) Rules 2014 the information on conservation of energy technology absorptionand foreign exchange earnings and outgo is annexed in ANNEXURE B' an integralpart of this report.

-The Business Responsibility Reporting as required under Regulation 34(2) of the SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 is not applicable toyour company for the financial year 2016-17.
+The Business Responsibility Reporting as required under Regulation 34(2) of the SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 is not applicable toyour company for the financial year 2020-21.

 36. Cautionary Statement

 37. Appreciation and Acknowledgments

 Your Directors place on record their deep appreciation to employees at all levels fortheir hard work dedication and commitment.
 The Board places on record its appreciationfor the support and co-operation your company has been receiving from its SuppliersRetailers Dealers & Distributors and other associated with the Company.
 The Directorsalso take this opportunity to thank all Investors Clients Vendors Banks Government& Regulatory Authorities and Stock Exchange for their continued support.